keras-team/keras/docs/sources/layers/core.md

 ```
 Apply dropout to the input.
 Dropout consists in randomly setting a fraction `p` of input units to 0 at each update during training time, which helps prevent overfitting.
 Reference: [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](http://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf)

 - __Input shape__: This layer does not assume a specific input shape.
-As a result, it cannot be used as the first layer in a model.

 - __Output shape__: Same as input.